LaiAnTan/Monash-FIT1008/week07/linear_probe_table/linear_probing.md

 ### Add

+The time complexity of adding an item to a linear probe table is as follows:

+Best case: O(hash)
+Worst case: O(hash + n)

 ### Search

+The time complexity of searching for an item in a linear probe table is as follows:

+Best case: O(hash)
+Worst case: O(hash + n)

 ### Delete

+The time complexity of deleting an item from a linear probe table is as follows:

+Best case: O(hash)
+Worst case: O(n * hash + n^2)

 #### Rehashing

+#### Alternative: Lazy Deletion

 ## Clustering in Linear Probe Table

-A cluster is a sequential set of elements in a hash table.
+A cluster is a sequential set of full spots in a hash table.

 Once a cluster forms, it tends to grow larger as more elements are inserted.